byakugan-1/byakugan.io/_posts/2025-11-04-ashigaru-terminal-setup-guide.md

 In this tutorial, we’ll use the second option.
 If you prefer creating a new wallet, the procedure is identical — the only difference is you’ll back up the new mnemonic and BIP39 passphrase during creation.

-Note: Ashigaru Terminal cannot spend directly.
-Either sync the same wallet in Terminal and the Ashigaru app (as we do here) or use`Mix to` (covered next tutorial) to auto‑send funds to a hardware wallet after a set number of mix cycles.
+Note: Ashigaru Terminal does not allow you to spend your bitcoins directly.
+You can either synchronize the same wallet on Ashigaru Terminal and the Ashigaru app (which I will do in this tutorial), or on Sparrow Wallet.

 If you don’t yet have a wallet in the Ashigaru app, follow [this guide](https://byakugan.io/posts/ashigaru-mobile-guide).